LowPolyEllie/Project-Boss-Rush-2.5/README.md

 (Seems to have no effect for now, just keep in mind in case anything happens)

 Stuff to finish
+- Replace the global classes with plugin classes
 - Add a proper state machine
 - Add scene based tank loading